New York Guard

-The New York Guard (NYG) is the state defense force of New York State, also called The New York State Military Reserve.
-Originally called the New York State Militia it can trace its lineage back to the American Revolution and the War of 1812.
+The New York Guard (NYG) is the State Defense Force (SDF) of New York State, and is one of the four branches of the New York Military Forces (NYMF), the other three branches being the New York Army National Guard, New York Air National Guard and the New York Naval Militia.
+Originally called the New York State Militia, it can trace its lineage back to the American Revolution and the War of 1812.

 The organization now has a unified command structure, while formerly it contained an Army Division and an Air Division.
 The missions of the New York Guard include augmentation, assistance, and support of the New York Army National Guard and New York Air National Guard respectively and aide to civil authorities in New York State.
 New York also has a New York Naval Militia which, with the State Guard and the Army and Air National Guards, is under the command of the Governor of New York, the Adjutant General of New York, and the Division of Military and Naval Affairs (DMNA).

 The New York Guard is one of the largest organized State Defense Forces in the United States.
 It is historically derived from Revolutionary and Civil War era state military units that were reorganized several times in American history in response to various international and domestic crises.

-Organized under the Military Law, State of New York, the New York Guard cannot be federalized at any time and cannot be deployed outside New York State without the consent of the governor.
+Organized under the New York State Military Law, both the New York Guard & Naval Militia cannot be federalized at any time, and cannot be deployed outside New York State without the consent of the governor.

-Members of the New York Guard are entitled to many of the benefits accorded members of other components of the 'Organized Militia of the State of New York,' the legal collective term describing the New York Army and Air National Guards, New York Naval Militia and New York Guard.
-These include 'military leave' for employees of state or local governments and many private employers.
+Members of the New York Guard are entitled to many of the benefits accorded members of other components of the "Organized Militia of the State of New York", the legal collective term describing the New York Army and Air National Guards, New York Naval Militia and New York Guard.
+These include military leave for employees of state or local governments and many private employers.